o3de/o3de.org/content/docs/userguide/set-wind-direction-node.md

+description: ' Use the Set Wind Direction node in the &ALYlong; &script-canvas; editor to set the wind direction. '
+slug: set-wind-direction-node
+title: Set Wind Direction
+---
 # Set Wind Direction<a name="set-wind-direction-node"></a>

 Sets the direction of the global wind\.
 The length of the **Wind Direction** vector indicates the strength of the wind\.